 Avinguda de Portal de l’Àngel

-The shopping area, just crossing the road down from El Corte Inglés of Plaça de Catalunya, is Portal de l’Àngel. - The shops there offer cheaper brands than on Passeig de Gracia.
-Brands such as Massimo Dutti, Bershka, Mango, Foot Lockers, Zara, H&M. The El Corte Inglés has another store there, consisting mainly of sports clothing.
+Another great shopping street, situated near El Corte Inglés of Plaça de Catalunya, is called Portal de l’Àngel.
+The shops there offer cheaper brands compared to Passeig de Gracia.
+The brands include, for example, Massimo Dutti, Bershka, Mango, Foot Lockers, Zara and H&M. El Corte Inglés has another store there, consisting mainly of sports clothing.

 - How to get: Metro lines L1 and L3, stop at Plaça de Catalunya.
 Metro line L4, stop at Urquinaona.

 Carrer de Pelai

 The Pelai street starts from the top of the Rambla.
 It connects Plaça de Catalunya and Plaça de Universitat.
 The street is famous for its many shoe shops.
 The street is only 400 meters long, and you’ll often find discounts even outside the top sales seasons.